dotansimha/graphql-code-generator/website/docs/generated-config/typescript-vue-apollo-smart-ops.md

 Will use `import type {}` rather than `import {}` when importing only types.
 This gives compatibility with TypeScript's "importsNotUsedAsValues": "error" option

+### `dedupeFragments`

+type: `boolean`
+default: `false`

+Removes fragment duplicants for reducing data transfer.
+It is done by removing sub-fragments imports from fragment definition Instead - import all of them are imported to the Operation node.